open/close all folders

 Anime & Manga

-- Kujibiki Unbalance (the first iteration) only had three episodes produced, spaced at random points along the nonexistant series.
-Despite that, there was a clip show back to episodes that never happened and next episode previews for episodes that also didn't happen.
+- Kujibiki Unbalance (the first iteration) only had three episodes produced, spaced at random points along the nonexistent series.
+Despite that, there was a Clip Show back to episodes that never happened and next episode previews for episodes that also didn't happen.

 - The DVD bonus specials for Princess Lover!! have episode previews for Magical Knight Maria-chan starring Silvie's kid sister.
 These include previews for episode 25 even though the first 24 don't exist, and previews for a sequel series.

 - The Sentry from Marvel Comics was a character "introduced in the '60s", and was so powerful that knowledge of his existence threatened the universe.
 So, he made everyone: even himself, even Marvel Comics, and even the readers forget he existed, until he "returned" in 2000.

 - Orson Randall, another Marvel character who wielded the power of the Immortal Iron Fist in the '20s, supposedly passed into obscurity, completely unknown to Danny Rand, the modern Iron Fist, until he "reappeared" in 2007.
 The series delves into the histories of the Iron Fists that held the title before Orson, which go back for over a thousand years.

 - Circa 2009, writer Jason Aaron revealed that the Ghost Riders aren't the only Spirits of Vengeance.
 The British model draws from Spring-Heeled Jack, the German model closely resembles Shock-Headed Peter, and the Japanese one is a bosozoku with an oni-like appearance.
 There have been Spirits of Vengeance for every culture and every era; the American Spirits alone number in the dozens (which explains the original GR being a cowboy all clad in white), and when the Vikings first landed in North America they found a Spirit of Vengeance protecting the shore.

 - A classic example from Marvel is Cable, who was created in the 1980s, but as soon as he was introduced he was written into history and characters acted like they had known him forever.
 Time Travel was heavily involved, explaining why this was the case for him.